hibbitts-design/publishing-with-docsify-this/README.md

 _As an open source project, you even have the option to host your own Docsify-This instance with your own custom domain, giving you full control over your publishing platform with minimal configuration required._

-> [!NOTE]
-> Docsify-This uses client-side rendering, which means your published content will not be indexed by search engines like Google, Bing, or DuckDuckGo.
-This makes it ideal for embedding, presentations, and course materials, but not suitable for content that needs to appear in search results.

 ### Getting Started

 <img src="https://raw.githubusercontent.com/paulhibbitts/github-repo-images/refs/heads/master/docsify-this-v1-10-6-web-page-builder.png" width="910" height="682" class="responsive" alt="Docsify-This Web Page Builder"><br>